moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ##### Bootstrap colors

 With these settings, you can overwrite the Bootstrap colors which are used within the Moodle GUI.

+##### Navbar

+With this setting, you can change the navbar color from the default light navbar to a dark one or a colored one.

 #### Tab "Activity Branding"